 Group Personal Accident Insurance

 It is obligatory for employers to provide group personal accident insurance as well as coverage for occupational diseases and work-related diseases for all employees (by law regarding safety and health at work).
-This policy covers death due to accident, death due illness and permanent disability.
+This policy covers death due to accident, death due to illness, and permanent disability.
 Additional coverage for daily compensations, bone breakages, etc. can be added.
 According to market practice, all (100%) of employers provide this policy separate from payroll deductions.
 The market practice is that policies are based on sums insured as determined by the employer and not multiples of salary.

 Long-term disability and short-term disability are provided under the government scheme.